 All safeguarding concerns are recorded on CPOMS.
+This should include instances where referrals were or were not made to another agency such as local authority children's social care or the Prevent programme.
 If in any doubt about whether to record something or how, discuss it with the DSL.
 Records will include:

-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome
+- a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome